 All tonal music is based on scales of one kind or another.
 These are the building blocks of a high percentage of all western music and knowing them inside out is a major step in gaining freedom on any instrument.
-As well as the more usual major & minor scales studied for the more traditional ABRSM exams, jazz adopts Greek modal scales (which I won’t go into here – if you’re interested, you’ll already know these simple basics), other scales from around the world like the pentatonic and blues scales and many more besides.
+As well as the more usual major & minor scales studied for the more traditional exams, jazz adopts Greek modal scales (which I won’t go into here), other scales from around the world like the pentatonic and blues scales and many more besides.

-I personally also create exercises based on sections from famous solos I’ve studied, which are often arpeggios and often not too complex, but they DO open up the practice session and give it an authentic ‘jazzy’ feeling, whilst boosting my dexterity and helping to develop my own style.
-I’ll try to post some of these up in the future, once I get the site up and running a bit better.
+I also create exercises based on sections from famous solos I’ve studied, which are often a combination of scales and arpeggios.
+These open up my practice sessions and give them an authentic ‘jazzy’ feeling, whilst boosting my dexterity and helping to develop my own style.
+I might post some of these up in the future.

 One of the ultimate aims with practicing scales and arpeggios is knowing them so well that they become subconscious – you no longer have to think about them.
 For jazz this is especially true, as the basis of a great deal of improvisation is scales and arpeggios.

 One writer on the subject invites us to start by simply placing our hands on the piano and spending 5 minutes just relaxing, hands not necessarily on any notes, but resting on the keyboard purely to get comfortable at the instrument.
 I rather like this idea, though often don’t follow the suggestion if I’m in a rush!

 It’s a good idea to use a metronome or drum loop to practice with.
 This helps to identify difficult areas (when you pause, suddenly you’re out of time) and gauges how well you’re doing with a particular exercise.
 Fast speeds are not essential, but a regular and accurate pulse helps enormously to develop a good sense of timing – an essential element of good jazz playing.